 If you have previously worked as a prison officer or youth justice worker for HM Prison and Probation Service, our Returners’ scheme will help you fast track your way back.

-If you left within the last 5 years, you will not have to re-do your training and could be back with us in as little as 6 weeks.
-There’ll be no online tests and no online assessment centre.
+If you left within the last 5 years, you will not have to re-do your foundation training or complete your probation period again.
+There’ll be no online tests and no online assessment centre*.

 Eligibility